 When you need to get money to a loved one overseas, the last thing you want to have to deal with is navigating a potentially complicated and expensive process.
 Sending money from New Zealand to Samoa doesn’t have to be expensive.
 Compare the transfer fees and exchange rates of the many options available to you to get the most Samoan talas for your dollar.
 From bank transfers and online transactions to options that allow recipients to collect your funds within minutes, it’s easy to send money to Samoa.
 However, do your research and shop around for the best available deal.

-Compare money transfer services to Samoa
+Send money to Samoa with WorldRemit

 Banks versus money transfer companies

 Most New Zealand-based banks offer international transfers as part of their suite of financial products and services, but disappointing exchange rates and high fees are the norm.